togishima/git-delete-branch/README.md

 - **Incremental Search:** Filter branches by typing parts of the branch name.
 - **Safe by Design:** Automatically excludes the currently checked-out branch from the deletion list.
 - **Internationalization (i18n):** Automatically displays messages in English or Japanese based on your system's `LANG` environment variable.
+- **Deletion Confirmation with Details:** Before deletion, review selected branches with their latest commit hash, author, date, and message.

 ## Installation